 The virus has forced a change in our ‘normal’ rigorous or relaxed routines and lifestyles, rapidly.
 And compelled us to be more creative in the way we live our lives.
 Rather than using your time to feed into the energy of fear and panic, be creative and constructive.

 Embrace these testing times and tap into your creative faculty.
 Unlock your creative side and innovate in the confines of your home.
-Harness your creativity and use this time to cultivate your choice of craft: cook, bake, knit.
+Get your creativity on and use this time to cultivate your choice of craft: cook, bake, knit.

 Hone in on your creative streak and let your gifts and talent shine.

 Write your panic out.
 Like most creative art forms, writing offers a therapeutic experience for anyone who indulges in the medium.
 Get the most out of your time to journal, write songs, a literary piece, poetry, anything.
 Just write.